rlidwka/jju/README.md

  - quote\_keys - whether keys quoting in objects is required or not (String, default=false) If you want `{"q": 1}` instead of `{q: 1}`, set it to true.

+ - sort\_keys - sort all keys while stringifying (Boolean or Function, default=false)
+   By default sort order will depend on implementation, with v8 it's insertion order.
+If set to `true`, all keys (but not arrays) will be sorted alphabetically.
+You can provide your own sorting function as well.

  - replacer - replacer function or array (Function or Array) This option follows JSON specification.